infinum/ios-viper-xcode-templates/README.md

     }
 }
 ```
-If you've created a storyboard which contains a *LoginViewController*, all you need to do is enter the sotybopard name (see *_storyboard* var) here and the code will compile.
+If you've created a storyboard which contains a *LoginViewController*, all you need to do is enter the storyboard name (see *_storyboard* var) here and the code will compile.
 We've made the assumption that you use the class name for an identifier but you can of course change this at any point in the future.

 ### Presenter